ietf-rats/draft-xia-rats-key-negotiation-integration/draft-xia-rats-key-negotiation-integration.md

                            identity                         with Attester's public key

 ~~~
-{: #fig-rats-key-negotiation-integration-cloud-kms title="Public Cloud KMS Key Distribution Integrated with Remote Attestation Passport Model Interaction"}
+{: #fig-rats-key-negotiation-integration-cloud-kms title="Public Cloud KMS Key Distribution Integrated Scheme on Passport Model of RATS"}

 In the standard remote attestation process described above, the Attester, which is an application in TEE, can request the Attester's application layer keys after providing its attestation result to the KMS.
 By including the attester's identity (raw public key or certificate) in the messages throughout the remote attestation process and having the attester (using its attestation evidence signing key) and verifier (using its attestation result signing key) endorse and sign it, a key binding mechanism between the attester's attestation result and its identity is implemented.
 Subsequently, the KMS can use the identity's public key for key distribution, ensuring that the keys are distributed to the correct attester, thereby eliminating the risk of diversion attacks.
 During key rotation, the KMS can proactively trigger this process to update and rotate the new and old keys.
+Overall, the above approach integrates end-to-end key distribution correctly into the remote attestation process, achieving automation of key distribution and higher security guarantees based on the security of attester endpoint.

 ## Integrating E2E Key Negotiation Into Remote Attestation

-The current main implementation mechanism for E2E key negotiation is DHE and ECDHE.
+The current main implementation mechanism for E2E key negotiation is Diffie-Hellman Ephemeral (DHE) and Elliptic-Curve Diffie-Hellman Ephemeral (ECDHE).
 Taking ECDHE as an example, the method of integrating it into remote attestation passport Model process is shown in the following figure:

 ~~~
            .------------.